CCBR/RENEE/docs/troubleshooting.md

         You can check the status of Biowulf jobs through the your [user dashboard](https://hpc.nih.gov/dashboard/).

-        Each job that RNA-seek submits to the cluster starts with the `pl:` prefix.
+        Each job that RENEE submits to the cluster starts with the `pl:` prefix.

-    === "Snakemake Log"

-        [Snakemake](https://snakemake.readthedocs.io/en/stable/) generates the following file, `Reports/snakemake.log`, in each pipeline's working directory.
-This file contains information about each job submitted to the job scheduler.
-If there are no problems, snakemake will report 100% steps done in those last few lines of the file.

-        You can take a peek of the end of the file by running the following command:
-        ```bash
-        tail -n30 Reports/snakemake.log
-        ```

-        Or more specifically, you can pull out the timestamps of the last few completed jobs like this:
-        ```bash
-        grep -A 1 done Reports/snakemake.log | tail
-        ```

     === "Query Job Scheduler"